 The Archaeology of Pilgrimage

-This workshop is organised jointly by the Accordia Research Institute, the Baron Thyssen Centre for the Study of Ancient Material Religion (The Open University) and the Institute of Classical Studies (University of London).
-The workshop will take place as a one-day event via Zoom on Friday, 23rd April, 2021.
-The full programme is available below and you can register here.
+This workshop was organised jointly by the Accordia Research Institute, the Baron Thyssen Centre for the Study of Ancient Material Religion (The Open University) and the Institute of Classical Studies (University of London).
+The workshop was held via Zoom on Friday, 23rd April, 2021.
+The full programme is available to view below.